 Each brand has its idea of customer engagement.
 For instance, a brand may choose to do a marketing campaign to attract new prospects and engage with them.
 Alternatively, another brand can engage with customers who have already made the purchase.

-You can engage with your customer in multiple ways and over multiple platforms.
+You can engage with your customer in multiple ways, at different points in the customer lifecycle, and over multiple platforms.
 It’s not mandatory to be present everywhere.
-However, identify the platforms where your customers are most active and engage with them on those sites.
+However, identify the customer engagement platforms where your customers are most active and engage with them on those sites.

 3. Plan incentives for engaged customers